ACLU of North Carolina Privacy Statement

 We will object to legal demands for access to your information that we believe to be improper.
 However, if we determine we are required by law to disclose your data and if we are legally permitted to do so, we will attempt to provide you with notice of the request by whatever method is reasonably practical prior to making the disclosure to give you an opportunity to object to the disclosure.
 We will not provide such notice, however, if the disclosure is pursuant to our regular government reporting obligations, such as financial disclosures required for tax law compliance.

 We have taken physical, electronic, and administrative measures to safeguard the information we collect.
 We work to ensure data accuracy and protect against unauthorized access to, and improper use of, information we collect online.

-We require our service providers to whom we transfer your information to agree to take reasonable security measures in the handling and storage of your data.
-For service providers with access to particularly sensitive information, we may also undergo a more intensive assessment of their platforms and security practices to verify their commitments to maintain the confidentiality and privacy of data in their possession.
-We may also hash data in order to improve privacy.
+We require our service providers to whom we transfer your personal information to agree to take reasonable security measures in the handling and storage of that information.
+For service providers to whom we transfer particularly sensitive personal information, we may also undergo a more intensive assessment of their platforms and security practices to verify their commitments to maintain the confidentiality and privacy of that information in their possession.
+We may also hash that information in order to improve privacy.
 This is true when sharing data to deliver targeted content on non-ACLU of North Carolina platforms.